Welcome to The PCOS Nutrition Center Blog!

 Weight Watchers, perhaps the most popular commercial diet is one of these.
 We have had countless women in our office who have said that they have tried Weight Watchers but unlike their friends or family members who were also doing the diet, they weren't having much success at weight loss despite following the diet as prescribed.

-In terms of weight loss, there are several reasons why most women with PCOS won't have much success with the Weight Watchers diet:
+There are several reasons why most women with PCOS won't have much success with the Weight Watchers diet:

 New Metformin Warning: Mandatory Supplementation with Vitamin B12